icon Effective Diversity Training Methods | HRDQ

 • Mental ability

-The goal is far more than getting your employees to simply “tolerate” differences.
-Effective diversity and inclusion training course should shift your team’s perspectives to fully accept, acknowledge, and see the value in the dissimilarities between team members.
+The goal of diversity training is more than getting your employees to simply “tolerate” differences.
+Effective diversity and inclusion training courses should shift your team’s perspectives to fully accept, acknowledge, and see the value in the dissimilarities between team members.
 This is what fosters respectful communication between coworkers and cultivates a positive, inclusive workplace culture.

 Top Diversity Training Methods

-When you’re ready to design a diversity training program for your company, consider incorporating the following diversity training methods for the most effective results:
+When you’re ready to design an effective diversity training program for your company, consider incorporating the following diversity training methods for the most effective results.

 Diversity Assessment